-- Finalise integration of the MoU-based cloud providers into the EOSC Compute platform (Georgia, Moldova, Latvia, T-Systems, CloudFerro, CNIC). - Negotiate integration with emerging national e-infrastructure consortia: Lithuania, Austria, Ireland, Taiwan. - Discuss alignment (technical) and technology/experience exchange with peerinfrastructures outside Europe: TRIUMF (Canada), ARDC (Australia), NDRIO (Canada), C-DAC (India), CLAF (Latin America), CSIR MERAKA (South Africa). - Reach out to new countries where national infrastructure may exist: Belorusia, Israel. - After the HPC integration activity brings its first results, reach out to HPC sites/projects that are external to the EGI-ACE consortium to inform them about the results, to validate those, to facilitate uptake for sharing HPC systems in EOSC. - Prepare integration handbooks for service providers.
-The goal of these handbooks is to describe the various options for technical integration for new providers contributing to the EOSC compute platform delivered by EGI-ACE.
+- Negotiate integration with emerging national e-infrastructure consortia, including Lithuania, Austria, Ireland, and Taiwan. - Technical activities with Ireland to support marine communities will start in Sept.
+2022. - A dedicated workshop to support the Austrian users will be organized in Q4 2022. - Discuss alignment (technical) and technology/experience exchange with peerinfrastructures outside Europe: OSG (USA), TRIUMF (Canada), ARDC (Australia), NDRIO (Canada), C-DAC (India), CLAF (Latin America), and CSIR MERAKA (South Africa). - Reach out to new countries where national infrastructure may exist: Belarus, and Israel. - After the HPC integration activity brings its first results, reach out to HPC sites/projects both external and internal to the EGI-ACE consortium to inform them about the results, to validate those, and to facilitate uptake for sharing HPC systems in EOSC.